Mexico repatriates fake reporters convicted on drug charges

+LONDON, Feb 28 Natalie Massenet, founder of online fashion retailer Net-A-Porter, has joined the rival Farfetch Group as non-executive co-chair, Farfetch said in a statement on Tuesday.

-MANAGUA Eighteen Mexicans convicted on drug-trafficking charges after posing as television journalists while entering Nicaragua with $9.2 million were repatriated on Monday from the Central American nation.
+MANAGUA Dec 23 Eighteen people - convicted on drug-trafficking charges after posing as television journalists while entering Nicaragua with $9.2 million - were repatriated by Mexico on Monday from the Central American nation.

 Nicaraguan police transported the defendants, including a Mexican policeman, under tight security to Managua's International Airport, where authorities turned them over to Mexican prosecutors and prison officials.